TL:DR

 Verbal assault in the workplace includes threatening language, slurs, derogatory comments, and sustained offensive remarks targeting an individual's protected characteristics.
 Unlike physical harassment, verbal harassment leaves no visible marks — but its psychological impact can be severe and long-lasting.

-Psychological, Mental, and Emotional Abuse
+Psychological and Mental or Emotional Abuse

 Common behaviors that constitute psychological and emotional abuse at work include: